learn-co-students/skills-based-javascript-intro-to-flow-control-js-intro-000/README.md

 ## If/Else if/Else Statements

 `if` statements can also be combined with an `else if` clause.
 This is like an else statement, but with its own condition.
 It will only run if its condition is true, and the previous statement's condition was false.

+Note: An important thing to keep in mind when transitioning to JavaScript from Ruby is that the `elsif` becomes two full words: `else if`.

 Syntax: